sotakarjut/triton-api/README.md

 The only thing you need is Docker.
 Get it [here](https://www.docker.com/community-edition)

 If you are running Windows, you might need to do some additional setup to get Docker working.
 Refer to [guide](https://docs.docker.com/docker-for-windows/) and [this](https://docs.docker.com/toolbox/toolbox_install_windows/#step-1-check-your-version) guide.
-At least run the quickstart to get started
+At least run the quickstart to get started.

+You will also need to modify the settings for the VirtualBox machine Docker is using.

+    Go to VirtualBox -> Your BOX -> Settings -> Network ->
+    Choose NAT
+    Open Advanced
+    Click Port Forwarding
+    Add new rule to map whatever port you need from host to guest(for example 3000 to 3000) Click OK, OK
+    Then stop, start the BOX

 ### Development